 Recording of evening party performances is allowed for personal use only and not for distribution including uploading to YouTube or other public venues.
 We ask that you record in a manner that does not interfere with your fellow participants.
 If you would like to record in your classes, please get permission from your instructor before you do so.
 It’s also good etiquette to check with folks you record if you hope to share your recordings publicly online.

 Teachers may provide recordings of the materials that they will cover at camp.
 Some bring copies to give or sell (for a minimal fee) to their students.
-A CD duplicating machine is also generally available at a central location of camp for use by campers.
+We also give teachers the option of uploading their class materials onto a special password-accessed webpage that we make available to registered campers before and for a short time after camp.

 Languages: Do all teachers speak English?